minetest-mods-camp/arena_lib/DOCS.md

 Instead, the right way to permanently update a property for an arena is calling `arena_lib.change_arena_property(<sender>, mod, arena_name, property, new_value)`.
 If `sender` is nil, the output message will be printed in the log.

 ##### 2.4.1.2 Updating properties for old arenas
 This is done automatically by arena_lib every time you change the properties declaration in `register_minigame`, so don't worry.
-Just, keep in mind that when a property is removed, it'll be removed from every arena, so if you're not sure about what you're doing, do a backup first.
+Just, keep in mind that when a property is removed, it'll be removed from every arena; so if you're not sure about what you're doing, do a backup first.

-#### 2.4.2 Players properties
+#### 2.4.2 Player properties
 These are a particular type of temporary properties, as they're attached to every player in the arena.
 Let's say you now want to keep track of how many kills a player does in a streak without dying.
 You just need to create a killstreak parameter, declaring it like so
 ```
 arena_lib.register_minigame("mymod", {